Perimeter Church Resources

 Did you know that seminary classes are held three nights a week at the Annex?
 In addition to students meeting in the classroom, students are also participating in the same class via Zoom.
 This means if you cannot make it to the Annex due to traffic, distance, unexpected matters at home, or even if you’re away on a business trip, you can still make it to class.

 Whether you want to audit a class or pursue a specific program, the next steps are on this page.
-Metro Atlanta Seminary offers so many opportunities to grow in your knowledge of the faith – Certificate in Christian Studies, Diploma in Biblical Counseling, Bachelor of Theology degree, Master of Arts in Biblical Studies, Master of Arts in Theological Studies and the Master of Divinity.
-For more information on our programs, follow this link https://metroatlantaseminary.org/degree-programs/
+Metro Atlanta Seminary offers so many opportunities to grow in your knowledge of the faith, for more information on our programs, follow this link https://metroatlantaseminary.org/degree-programs/

-We don’t want to brag, but our alumni include David McNeely, Jeff Norris, Eric Ryan, Ryan Carson, Davon Stack, Travis Nolan, Emilio Hood and Kelly Ward, just to name a few.
-And our faculty includes Dr Randy Schlichting, Dr Bob Carter, Dr Tom Lutz, Dr McKay Caston, Dr Dennis Bennett, Dr Paul Cable, Dr Jimmy Agan, Dr. Bob Jolly and Dr Robbie Sherrill.
+We don’t want to brag, but our alumni include Jeff Norris, Eric Ryan, Ryan Carson, Davon Stack, David McNeely, Emilio Hood and Kelly Ward, just to name a few.
+And our faculty includes Dr Randy Schlichting, Dr Bob Carter, Dr Tom Lutz, Dr McKay Caston, Dr Dennis Bennett, Dr Paul Cable, Dr Jimmy Agan, Dr. Mike Rasmussen, Dr. Glenn Dire, Dr. Bob Jolly and Dr Robbie Sherrill.

-Here is a list of courses that will start in March (for more information use the link at the top of the page, “Academic Calendar”).
-Registration runs from February 14 through March 7th.
+Here is a list of courses that will start in October (for more information use the link at the top of the page, “Academic Calendar”).
+Registration starts September 22, 2025.
 If you are not currently enrolled at MAS, be sure to start your application soon.
 Remember if you cannot make it to class, just Zoom in!

 General Perimeter Member Procedures